Booking Terms & Conditions

 14. CLIENT BEHAVIOUR

-When you book a holiday with BRIGHTWATER HOLIDAYS you accept responsibility for the proper conduct of your party.
-BRIGHTWATER HOLIDAYS reserves the right in its reasonable discretion to terminate the holiday of any member of your party whose conduct is disruptive or detrimental to the enjoyment of other clients, or whose conduct may prejudice the reputation of BRIGHTWATER HOLIDAYS with our suppliers or hotel owners.
-In that situation BRIGHTWATER HOLIDAYS shall have no further responsibility or liability to you.
-The departure of a coach, ship or train will be not be delayed for passengers who are not on board by the stated departure time.
+When you book a holiday with Brightwater Holidays you accept responsibility for the proper conduct of you and your party.
+Brightwater Holidays reserves the right in its reasonable discretion to terminate the holiday of any member of your party whose conduct is disruptive or detrimental to the enjoyment of other clients, or whose conduct may prejudice the reputation of Brightwater Holidays with our suppliers or hotel owners.
+In that situation Brightwater Holidays shall have no further responsibility or liability to you.
+The departure of a coach, ship, train, plane or other modes of transport will not be delayed for passengers who are not on board by the stated boarding time.

 15. COMPLAINTS & ASSISTANCE ON HOLIDAY

 If you have any reason to be unhappy with any element of your holiday, we would ask you first to bring this to the attention of the person in charge of the relevant service, on the spot.
-If this is not possible please either contact our local representative or our UK office, using the number provided with your travel documents.
+If this is not possible, please either contact our local representative or our UK office, using the number provided with your travel documents.
 It is essential that you do this to enable us to try and put matters right where possible.
-If a problem remains unresolved during your holiday you should make a complaint in writing to BRIGHTWATER HOLIDAYS within 28 days of the completion of your holiday giving your booking reference and all other relevant information.
-We will reply to you within 28 days of receipt of your letter.
-Please keep your letter concise and to the point.
-If you fail to follow the requirement to report your complaint while on holiday we will have been deprived of the opportunity to investigate and rectify it and this may affect your rights under this booking.
+If a problem remains unresolved during your holiday you should make a complaint which must be received at our offices within 28 days of the completion of your holiday giving your booking reference and all other relevant information.
+This can be in writing, either by email or letter from the person who made the booking.
+We will reply to you within 28 days of receipt of your complaint.
+Please keep your complaint concise and to the point.
+If you fail to follow the requirement to report your complaint while on holiday, we will have been deprived of the opportunity to investigate and rectify it and this may affect your rights under this booking.

 The terms of this contract are exclusively governed by Scottish Law and the jurisdiction of the Scottish Courts.